microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 Issue                           |   Mitigation
 ---------------------------------|:--------------------------------------------:|
-First time connection to Serial console times out | Retrying connection should mitigate this issue.
+First time connection via Serial Console times out | Retrying connection should mitigate this issue.
 If the issue persists please contact azserialhelp@microsoft.com
 There is no option with VMSS instance Serial Console | At the time of preview we do not support access to serial console for VMSS instances
-There is no option to enable/disable serial console | We are working on this functionality and will come in our upcoming releases
+There is no option to enable/disable Serial Console | We are working on this functionality and will come in our upcoming releases

 ## Availability
 The current Preview is available in **West US Central** Region of Azure.

 ## FAQ
-1. When will Serial console be made available in other regions
+1. When will Serial Console be made available in other regions
 * We are working on scaling and stablizing the service.
 In addition we also need to add additional functionality for this service.
 We will keep the community posted on updates on when we can expand to other Azure regions
 2. How can I send feedback
 * Send feedback via azserialhelp@microsoft.com or in the virtual machine category of http://feedback.azure.com